-For example, in 2011, the Republican Party of Wisconsin filed a FOIA request with the University of Wisconsin, demanding that the university release e-mails from Professor William Cronon, then-president of the American Historical Association, who had criticized the Republican governor's "assault on collective bargaining rights."
+For example, in 2011, the Republican Party of Wisconsin filed a FOIA request with the University of Wisconsin, demanding that the university release e-mail messages from Professor William Cronon, then president of the American Historical Association, who had criticized the Republican governor's "assault on collective bargaining rights."
 The administration agreed to release some of Professor Cronon's e-mail messages, excluding "private e-mail exchanges among scholars that fall within the orbit of academic freedom and all that is entailed by it."
-It also excluded messages that contained student information, and those "that could be considered personal pursuant to Wisconsin Supreme Court case law."
+The administration also excluded messages that contained student information and those "that could be considered personal pursuant to Wisconsin Supreme Court case law."

-Wisconsin's then-chancellor Carolyn Martin wrote:
+The University of Wisconsin's then-chancellor Carolyn Martin wrote: